evmcnb/quartz-v3/content/Atrial Fibrillation.md

 A rapid irregular atrial rhythm at 300-600 bpm.
 The AV node blocks most of these impulses and only responds intermittently (hence irregular QRS).
 Cardiac output is reduced by 10-20% as ventricles are not primed properly by atria

-Main risk is from clots forming from pooling blood in atria leading to ischaemic [[cerebral infarction]]
+Main risk is from clots forming from pooling blood in atria leading to ischaemic [[Stroke]]

 ## Causes/Factors